jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

 # Walls, Doors and Cabinets and Fixtures

+When generating dust from demo, drywall etc., seal the HVAC indoor unit to protect heat exchanger.

 ## Walls

 1. We're planning to do interior painting ourselves, so any drywall work, etc. should leave the walls primer ready.
 Please leave the floor covered with protective paper.